CGAL 4.4 - Triangulated Surface Mesh Simplification

-Naturally, the surface that results from an edge collapse deviates from the initial surface by some amount, and since the goal of simplification is to reduce the number of triangles while retaining the overall look of the surface as much as possible, it is necessary to measure such a deviation.
-Some methods attempt to measure the total deviation from the initial surface to the completely simplified surface, for example, by tracking an accumulated error while keeping a history of the simplification changes.
+Naturally, the surface mesh that results from an edge collapse deviates from the initial surface mesh by some amount, and since the goal of simplification is to reduce the number of triangles while retaining the overall look of the surface mesh as much as possible, it is necessary to measure such a deviation.
+Some methods attempt to measure the total deviation from the initial surface mesh to the completely simplified surface mesh, for example, by tracking an accumulated error while keeping a history of the simplification changes.
 Other methods, like the one implemented in this package, attempt to measure only the cost of each individual edge collapse (the local deviation introduced by a single simplification step) and plan the entire process as a sequence of steps of increasing cost.

 Global error tracking methods produce highly accurate simplifications but take up a lot of additional space.
 Cost-driven methods, like the one in this package, produce slightly less accurate simplifications but take up much less additional space, even none in some cases.

 The algorithm proceeds in two stages.
-In the first stage, called collection stage, an initial collapse cost is assigned to each and every edge in the surface.
+In the first stage, called collection stage, an initial collapse cost is assigned to each and every edge in the surface mesh.
 Then in the second stage, called collapsing stage, edges are processed in order of increasing cost.
 Some processed edges are collapsed while some are just discarded.
 Collapsed edges are replaced by a vertex and the collapse cost of all the edges now incident on the replacement vertex is recalculated, affecting the order of the remaining unprocessed edges.

 Not all edges selected for processing are collapsed.
 A processed edge can be discarded right away, without being collapsed, if it does not satisfy certain topological and geometric conditions.